kentseamons/byu-cs324-w2024/12-lab-proxy-iomultiplex/README.md

    from the client-to-proxy socket in a loop until one of the following
    happens:

+   (Note that the request will not exceed 1024 bytes.)

    - the entire HTTP request has been read--that is, the request contains `\r\n\r\n`.
 If this is the case: